srihegde/deadline_bot/README.md

 # Deadline Bot

-A quick and simple implementation of a twitter bot that is basically a countdown timer for CG,CV, and Vis conferences.
+A quick and simple implementation of a Twitter bot that is basically a countdown timer for CG,CV, and Vis conferences.
+The code also provides functionality to curate the deadlines using LLMs actively.

-Checkout the bot in action [here](https://x.com/confclock)!
+Check out the bot in action [here](https://x.com/confclock)!

-## How to setup environment for running the scripts
+## How to setup the environment for running the scripts
 ```
 conda create -n dlbot python=3.10
 conda activate dlbot